pyccel/psydac/docs/source/index.rst

 .. _note:
 .. note::

    Update: Moved folder - two jobs!
+Using ssh-key now.
    This is still a work in progress!
 Find our github `here <https://github.com/pyccel/psydac/tree/devel/>`_.

 +--------------------------------------------------------------------------------------------------------------------------------+